FK Standard Sumgayit

 FK Standard Sumgayit (Standard Futbol Klubu) was an Azerbaijani football club.
 They played in the AFFA Supreme League, the top division in Azerbaijani football.
 Founded in Baku, the club moved to Sumgayit on 12 June 2009, which changed also club's name to Standard Sumgayit.

-In 2010, club's owners announced that club will be dissolved and they will not be participating in Azerbaijan First Division.
+In 2010, the club's owners announced that the club will be dissolved, and they will not be participating in Azerbaijan First Division.

 Stadium

 Standard played their home games at the 15,350 capacity Mehdi Huseynzade Stadium in Sumqayit.